EdiTep/Keep-your-basement-dry-at-no-power-cost/README.md

 # Keep your basement dry - WITHOUT electricity costs
-Keep your basement dry - WITHOUT electricity costs with the "Digital 2-in-1 Dehumidifier" (Sichler electric dehumidifier, dehumidifier & air purifier model: LFT-200) => Control the dehumidifier via Tasmota socket and Node-Red, Mosquitto via MQTT on a Raspberry Pi.
+Keep your basement dry - WITHOUT electricity costs with an "Digital 2-in-1 Dehumidifier" (Sichler electric dehumidifier, dehumidifier & air purifier model: LFT-200)
+=> Control the dehumidifier trough a Tasmota socket and Node-Red, Mosquitto via MQTT on a Raspberry Pi.
 Switching times are based on adjustable thresholds for battery charge and PV feed-in.